Bryan Reynolds Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.09 team ERA ranks 13th among all league pitching staffs.
+- The Cubs have a 4.04 team ERA that ranks 11th among all MLB pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (72 total, one per game).
+- Cubs pitchers combine to surrender 72 home runs (one per game), the fourth-fewest in baseball.

-- His last time out came on Thursday against the Pittsburgh Pirates, when the lefty tossed six innings, surrendering five earned runs while allowing nine hits.
+- The right-hander's most recent time out came on Friday against the Pittsburgh Pirates, when he tossed six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.